-Haley Ebinal is an actor, singer, dancer, and violinist based in the Midwest.
-Classically trained in acting and music, Haley graduated from the University of Wisconsin-Green Bay with two Bachelor degrees in theatre performance and philosophy, and a music performance minor.
+Haley Ebinal is a Milwaukee-based actor, violinist, singer, dancer, and writer who believes empathetic, community-building storytelling is the most effective weapon against isolation, harmful assumptions, and disappearing histories.
+She graduated from the University of Wisconsin-Green Bay, where she studied theatre performance, philosophy, and music.
 While there, she received the Excellence in Performance award in 2019 and two nominations for the Irene Ryans award for her performances as Marie Antoinette (The Revolutionists) and Inez (No Exit).
 Haley also recieved training from the Open Jar Institute in New York City, where she studied with Broadway professionals in dance, voice, and acting.

-When she’s not acting, Haley enjoys writing, yoga, and helping local nonprofits expand their impact in the community.
-She is passionate about empathetic communication and is currently working with the Intellegere Foundation to help train nonprofits how to communicate ethically and more efficiently about their causes and activism.
+When she’s not performing, Haley enjoys writing, yoga, hiking, podcasting, and helping local nonprofits expand their impact in the community.
+She is passionate about empathetic communication and works with the Intellegere Foundation to help train nonprofits how to communicate about their activism and causes more ethically and efficiently.
 For more information on the Intellegere Foundation, visit: https://intellegere-foundation.org/

-Haley Ebinal as Nym/Orleans in Voices Found Repertory's production of Shakespeare's "Henry V".
-Directed by Alec Lachman.
+Haley Ebinal as Hermia in Play-By-Play Theatre's social-distant production of Shakespeare's "A Midsummer Night's Dream".
+Directed by Carolyn Silverberg.